lineality/teehee_noload_fork/README.md

 files that are too big to open with most software...but you still need to inspect the file.

-2. (maybe future) Being able to open to a "place" in the file, which may not have 'lines' by %
+2. (will try future) Being able to open to a "place" in the file, which may not have 'lines' by %